 Package Guard is a small round device you place near your door.
 It says “PLACE PACKAGES HERE” and you are alerted when the delivery person sets your package on it.
 If a thief tries to take your package, a loud alarm goes off.
 You can find out more about it at The Package Guard.

 Use a Lockbox

-You can place a lockbox right outside your front door.
-You give the delivery driver the code to the lockbox just before your packages are to be delivered and they can be placed safely inside.
+The lockbox will be placed right outside your front door.
+You will then give the delivery driver the code to the lockbox just before your packages are to be delivered and they can be placed safely inside.
 Find out more from Landport.